MystenLabs/walrus/docs/devnet-public/overview.md

 topics in later documents.
 We also provide details of the encoding scheme in a separate document.

 There are a few things that Walrus explicitly is not.
-Walrus does not reimplement a Content Distribution Network (CDN) that might be geo-replicated or with a 10s of ms latency.
-Traditional CDNs should be usable and compatible with Walrus caches.
+Walrus does not reimplement a Content Distribution Network (CDN) that might be geo-replicated or have less than tens of milliseconds of latency.
+Traditional
+CDNs should be usable and compatible with Walrus caches.
 Walrus does not re-implement a full smart contracts platform with consensus or execution.
 It relies on Sui smart contracts when necessary, to manage Walrus resources and processes including payments, storage epochs etc.